Pedagogical Content Preparation: The Math 71SL Seminar

 Students must be making regular progress toward a STEM major (Science, Technology, Engineering and Math).

 Note that you may not take both Math 71SL (Cal Teach Math - Elementary School) and Science Education 1SL (Cal Teach Science - Elementary School).
 You may only take one Cal Teach course at the elementary level.
-However, either Math 71SL or Sci Ed 1SL will satisfy the prerequisite for Math 72SL (Math Middle School) or Sci Ed 10SL (Science Middle School).

 This course is open to students regardless of class standing (freshman, sophomore, junior or senior).